Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 First things first: make sure you know the value this new tool will bring to your business.

 This is essential for avoiding the shiny object syndrome, especially when a tool causes lots of hype in the software world.
-If you jump on a new tool bandwagon before you consider your goals and objectives, the time, budget, and productivity cost will pile up in the long run.
+If you jump on a new tool bandwagon before considering your goals and objectives, the time, budget, and productivity costs will pile up in the long run.

 To set yourself up for success with a new piece of software, define the business goals and IT goals this tool will help you hit.
 Here are some questions to help you work these goals out: